RAG4SE/RAGalyze/README.md

 ### Set up API keys of LLM providers

-DeepWiki-cli requires API keys from LLM providers to function properly.
+RAGalyze requires API keys from LLM providers to function properly.
 The tool has been thoroughly tested with the following model configurations:

 **Embedding Models:**
 - Huggingface: `intfloat/multilingual-e5-large-instruct`